Murders of Larry Peyton and Beverly Allan: Indictment and trial

-On August 13, 1968, a grand jury was held in the case, which brought an indictment against Carl and Edward Jorgensen, as well as a third man, 28-year-old Robert Gordon Brom.
+On August 13, 1968, a grand jury brought an indictment against Edward and Carl Jorgensen, as well as a third man, 28-year-old Robert Gordon Brom.
 Brom, a resident of Salem, had previously been imprisoned for beating an elderly grocer with a gun in 1962, and was on parole at the time of the murders.
-Edward Jorgensen was arrested in the middle of the night at his home, while Carl was apprehended at the shoe store where he worked.
+Edward was arrested in the middle of the night at his home, while Carl was apprehended at the shoe store where he worked.
 All three men protested their arrests and pled not guilty to charges of murder.

 Trials in the murders began in early November 1968, beginning with the Jorgensens'.
-Through trial testimony, it was revealed that the Jorgensen brothers and Brom had attended a party on the night of November 26 held by a Mrs. Stephens.
-During the trials of the three men, Essex provided testimony as the prosecution's star witness.
-Essex testified that she had left the party at Mrs. Stephen's home on November 26 with Edward Jorgensen and Brom to purchase more beer.
-En route back to the party, they drove past Peyton and Allan, who were in their vehicle, and invited them to the party.
+Through trial testimony, it was revealed that the brothers and Brom had attended a party on the night of the killings.
+Essex provided testimony as the prosecution's star witness, stating that Edward and Brom encountered Peyton and Allan while returning from a beer run and invited them to the party.
 Peyton and Allan agreed, and followed them in the direction of the party.
 During the drive, the two cars began to race, and Peyton forced Brom's vehicle into a curb, damaging it.
-Brom returned to the party and obtained another vehicle; Essex, Edward Jorgensen, and now, Carl Jorgensen, went along as passengers.
+Brom returned to the party and obtained another vehicle; Essex, Edward and Carl went along as passengers.
 Essex testified that Brom shortly located Peyton's car, and chased it down a dead-end road in Forest Park.
-The Jorgensens and Brom exited the car and began a confrontation, during which Essex stated she fled on foot to the main road.
-While at the main road, Essex claimed she heard a "loud crack" that "sounded like a gunshot."
-Shortly after, Brom and the Jorgensens returned to the main road in Brom's vehicle, and picked up Essex.
-According to Essex, Allan was in the car with them.
-Brom dropped Essex off at her home, and he, Edward and Carl Jorgensen, and Allan left.
-Essex's testimony, however, was questioned by Edward Jorgensen's attorney, Charles Paulson, who pointed out that she had undergone hypnosis and sodium amytal treatments in an attempt to recall the events of the night.
+The three men exited the car and began a confrontation, during which Essex fled on foot to the main road.
+There she claimed to have heard a "loud crack" that "sounded like a gunshot."
+Shortly after, the trio, along with Allan, returned to the main road in Brom's vehicle and picked up Essex.
+Brom dropped Essex off at her home, and he, Edward, Carl and Allan left.
+Essex's testimony was questioned by Edward's attorney, Charles Paulson, who pointed out that she had undergone hypnosis and sodium amytal treatments in an attempt to recall the events of the night.

-In late November 1968, Edward Jorgensen was convicted of first-degree murder in Allan's death, and second-degree murder in Peyton's.
+In late November 1968, Edward was convicted of first-degree murder in Allan's death, and second-degree murder in Peyton's.
 He was sentenced to life imprisonment plus 25 years.
-90 witnesses were called during Edward Jorgensen's trial, including his own brother, Carl, who testified that he had no involvement.

-Closing arguments in Carl Jorgensen's trial occurred on December 5, 1968 and he was ultimately acquitted of first-degree murder and set free.

-In early 1969, Brom was convicted of first-degree murder of Peyton, and sentenced to life imprisonment plus 25 years.
+Ninety witnesses were called during his trial, including his brother Carl, who testified that he had no involvement.
+Closing arguments in Carl's trial occurred on December 5, 1968, and he was ultimately acquitted of first-degree murder.
+Brom was convicted of first degree murder of Peyton in early 1969, and sentenced to life imprisonment plus 25 years.